-Getting Started
+Getting Started - Walkthrough

 - 1. Open Structure | Manage Structure menu and click Create Structure.
 Create your own private structure to play with. - 2.
-On the Manage Structure page, click on your structure name to go to the Structure Board (see page 10). - On the Structure Board, click Search (see page 42), then click JQL and type assignee=currentUser() order by updated.
-You can use any other query see more about Searching and Filtering (see page 42). - 4.
+On the Manage Structure page, click on your structure name to go to the Structure Board (see page 12). - On the Structure Board, click Search (see page 45), then click JQL and type assignee=currentUser() order by updated.
+You can use any other query - see more about Searching and Filtering (see page 45). - 4.
 When some issues are found by the search, click "More Issues in JIRA" button if it's not switched on, and then drag-and-drop several found issues into the Structure. - 5.
 When you have several issues added to the structure, try to rearrange them to create a hierarchy.
 Hold Shift and drag issues up and down or left and right to place them at a different position in the hierarchy.
 You can also drag by the drag handle at the left side.
-See Using Drag and Drop (see page 56) to learn more. - 6.
+See Using Drag and Drop (see page 59) to learn more. - 6.
 Use keyboard arrows to navigate structure or Ctrl+Arrow to move issues up/down or indent/unindent. - 7.
-Use Structure Toolbar (see page 32) for other actions like Copy/Paste. - Click on an issue's summary or hit "o" to open issue page there's structure on that page too (see page 11).
+Use Structure Toolbar (see page 35) for other actions like Copy/Paste. - 8.
+Click on an issue's summary or hit "o" to open issue page there's structure on that page too (see page 14). - 9.
+Hit Ctrl+? to see a cheat sheet with Keyboard Shortcuts (see page 131).